Subaru Ascent: History

 The Ascent was originally introduced as a concept car at the 2017 New York International Auto Show in April, where it was also announced that Subaru would be producing the vehicle at its Lafayette, Indiana Subaru of Indiana Assembly Plant.
 Production began in late 2017 alongside the current Subaru Impreza.
 It was to be the flagship Subaru vehicle in North America, and replace the Subaru Tribeca (previously the B9 Tribeca), which was discontinued after the 2014 model year.
 Subaru Japan had their own three-row crossover called the Subaru Exiga that was available from 2008 until its discontinuation in 2018.
 In terms of exterior design, it was akin to a 3-row Outback as is the Ascent to the Forester.

 The first spy photographs of Subaru Ascent development mules surfaced in late summer 2016.
 Although the Ascent was spotted testing in 2017 with an expected mid-2017 on-market date, the sale date was pushed back to early summer 2018.

 Subaru initially announced the Ascent would be sold in the Philippines as the Evoltis starting from 2020.
 Its release was delayed numerous times owing to the COVID-19 pandemic, and eventually was introduced in the Philippines in May 2021.
 Only the Touring model is available.
 The Evoltis name is also used in several South American markets.
 Although some sources reported the Evoltis name would be used for the first battery electric vehicle sold by Subaru, that vehicle, which was co-developed with Toyota, was announced in September 2021 as the Subaru Solterra instead.

+The Ascent was discontinued in Canada for the 2026 model year due to counter-tariffs being imposed on U.S.-made products.